ricko97/projet2_final_ionic/README.md

 # Application for managing and sharing routes

-The aim is to enable users to manage their journeys, visualize them on a map, share them with other other users, and add new routes by recording GPS positions.
+The aim is to enable users to manage their routes, visualize them on a map, share them with other other users, and add new routes by recording GPS positions.

 ---